11 Best Restaurant Loyalty Programs That Drive Sales

 And, repeat customers tend to spend more over time — often 67% more than new customers.
 I’ll highlight below just how valuable these programs are to a restaurant’s bottom line.

-- Increase repeat order rate: A good loyalty program can really get your customers coming back more often.
+- Increase repeat order rate: A good loyalty program is a great strategy to retain customers.
 When you offer enticing rewards and special promotions, it gives them a great reason to choose your restaurant over others.
 This means you’ll see them more frequently, bringing in steady revenue and building a loyal customer base that keeps supporting your business.

 - Increase average check size: As mentioned above, loyal customers are likely to spend more on each visit.
 When they know they're earning points or rewards, they're more willing to add that extra appetizer or dessert to their order.
 This not only makes their dining experience better but also boosts your average check size, leading to higher overall sales.